 This report can help you identify poorly converting Actions or potential blocks in the flow for users

 The Events tab helps keep track of certain metrics that are recorded outside the typical Actions.
 This includes things like clicks on Facebook Like buttons etc.

-The Viral Share report shows a more specific breakdown of how well the <a href-Viral Share Action is performing and also show you who your most proflic sharers are.
+The Viral Share report shows a more specific breakdown of how well the Viral Share Action is performing and also show you who your most prolific sharers are.

 - Viral Share Clicks: This shows how much traffic Viral Sharers have sent to your campaign by sharing via the various sources you've configured during campaign setup

 - Successful Viral Sharers: How many Users have entered the campaigns as a direct result of a Viral Share

 - Viral Conv.
 Rate: The Conversion Rate of Clicks to Users (if this is low then it's an indiciation that the audience isn't resonating with the shares)

 You can also limit the number of maxmimum Viral Shares inside the campaign which can skew this reporting, daily actions may also do the same.